akabio/expect/README.md

 ### ToBe

-ToBe compares the given value against the provided value using deep equal.
+Asserts that the value is deeply equal to the provided value.

 ```go
 expect.Value(t, "the house", "big").ToBe("small")